rymdlego/note/README.md

 ```
 export NOTES_DAILIES=dailies
 ```
 This sets a subfolder for daily notes (no trailing slash).
-In this example they will be placed in /dailies/
+In this example they will be placed in `/dailies/`.
+Default is vault root.

 ```
 export NOTES_PREFIX='- '